sk-cro/qa-test-plan-automation/README.md

 - **Automated Workflow**: Triggered by Jira webhooks when tickets move to "Ready for QA"
 - **Google Sheets Integration**: Creates test plan sheets from a template
 - **Jira Integration**: Posts comments with sheet URLs back to Jira tickets
+- **Project Restrictions**: Configurable to only process issues from specific Jira projects (currently restricted to MTP project)
 - **Serverless Ready**: Structured for AWS Lambda or Google Cloud Functions
 - **Comprehensive Logging**: Detailed logging for monitoring and debugging
 - **Error Handling**: Robust error handling throughout the application